-The UK floods of 2015/16 not only cost the economy billions of pounds, but they also had a major and devastating impact on the lives and work of hundreds of thousands of people.
-This advice is intended to assist NASUWT members working in affected areas.
+This advice is intended to assist NASUWT members working in areas which have been affected by flooding.
 It should be read in conjunction with the NASUWT’s advice on adverse weather and mould.

 Employers have a legal duty to ensure that the health and safety of all employees is protected.
 It is not in anyone’s interests to ask members to risk their lives or health either during the floods themselves, or in the aftermath.